angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 Pnd
 :::

-1. Cast Brainstorm and put back Oracle then Ponder on top.
+1. Cast Brainstorm, draw LED, SW, Pnd, put back Oracle then Pnd on top.
+1. Cast LED
-1. Cast LED, cycle SW cracking LED for {U}{U}{U} and draw the Ponder.
+1. Cycle SW, hold priority crack LED for {U}{U}{U}, draw Pnd.
-1. Cast Ponder and arrange your library so that it is (EoA, TO, Pnd)
+1. Cast Ponder and arrange your library so that it is (Top - EoA, TO, Pnd - Bottom), draw EoA
-1. Draw Edge, cycle Edge and draw Oracle.
+1. Cycle EoA and draw TO.
-1. Cast Oracle to win.
+1. Cast TO and win the game with 1 card left in your deck

 As you can see this is an imperfect pile as it does not beat removal on Oracle due to it leaving a single card in your deck.
 If you have an additional {U}
 available then you can change step 3. above to arrange the deck (EoA, Pnd, TO) and cast the second Ponder with the additional {U}.
-Likewise, if you have another Preordain or Ponder in addition to the Oracle in hand, you can use that instead of the first Ponder in the example and use that extra card to generate the additional {U} needed for the same starting mana cost.
+Likewise, if you have another Ponder or Preordain in addition to the Oracle in hand, you can use that instead of the first Ponder in the example and use that extra card to generate the additional {U} needed for the same starting mana cost.